pivotal/docs-tap/namespace-provisioner/tutorials.hbs.md

 1. [**Using Namespace Provisioner Controller**](#controller-ns-provisioning) - recommended for Tanzu
    Application Platform clusters that:
    - include [Out of the Box Supply Chain Basic](../scc/ootb-supply-chain-basic.hbs.md)
-   - require only the default, out of the box namespace-scoped, resources to be provisioned
+   - require only the default, out of the box namespace-scoped resources to be provisioned
 2. [**Using GitOps**](#using-gitops) - required for Tanzu Application Platform clusters that have any of the following:
    - include [Out of the Box Supply Chain - Testing and Scanning](../scc/ootb-supply-chain-testing-scanning.hbs.md)